quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part12_Q-learning_Off-.md

 ---

 #### Expected Sarsa vs. Sarsa
 Background context explaining the concept of Expected Sarsa and Sarsa, including their differences and performance characteristics over a wide range of step-size parameters.
-The text mentions that in deterministic state transitions with randomness from the policy (like in cliff walking), Expected Sarsa can use a larger step-size parameter (`\(\alpha = 1\)`) without degrading asymptotic performance, whereas Sarsa performs well only at small values of `\(\alpha\)` where short-term performance is poor.
+The text mentions that in deterministic state transitions with randomness from the policy (like in cliff walking), Expected Sarsa can use a larger step-size parameter (`$\alpha = 1 $`) without degrading asymptotic performance, whereas Sarsa performs well only at small values of `$\alpha$` where short-term performance is poor.
 The empirical advantage of Expected Sarsa over Sarsa is highlighted.

 :p What are the key differences between Expected Sarsa and Sarsa as described in the text?
 ??x